[Interview] Explore the Complexity of Animal Emotions With Wolf Ademeit on Samsung Art Store

 Q: Your portraits of animals offer a glimpse into the emotions and personalities of these creatures.
 How do you capture their subtle characteristics and emotions?

-Photographing animals requires patience and concentration while the animals work their way into the positions I’m envisioning.
+Photographing animals requires patience and concentration while the animals work their way into the positions I am envisioning.
 Unlike human models, you cannot move or instruct the creatures.
-I have to be ready to capture them at a moment’s notice since they won’t stay in the same location.
+I have to be ready to capture them at a moment’s notice since they will not stay in the same location.
 For “Vortex,” I visited the zoo repeatedly for many months until the zebra laid down in the exact position I wanted.

 Time and perseverance allow me to capture each creature’s raw emotions.
 Animals show their feelings just like humans – but often, their expressions are much more unfiltered than ours.
 In some ways, I photograph animal portraits as I would human portraits.